 - Soak the dried green peas in plenty of water for 6 to 8 hours or overnight.
 Rinse and set aside.

 - Chop the onions fine, finely mince or grate the ginger and garlic.
 Chop the tomatoes into small pieces.

-Set the instant pot to saute to saute mode.
+- Set the instant pot to sauté mode.

-Close the instant pot.
-Cancel saute program.
+- Close the instant pot.
+Cancel the sauté program.
 Set the vent to sealing.
 Cook on manual high pressure for 15 minutes.

 - Follows the same steps as instant pot up to adding peas.
 In pressure cooker add about 1 C water and cook according to manufacturer’s instructions for dried beans.

 - Follow the steps up to adding beans.
 Add the beans to the pan and with 2 c water, cover and bring to boil.
 Reduce the heat to medium and cook for 40 minutes to 1 hour.
 Check the water about 20 minutes int cooking and add more if necessary.

 - Use Thai, Serrano, Jalapeno, or Cayenne chilies in this recipe.
 The chilies are used for flavoring only, so leave them whole if using.
 If a spicier version is preferred increase the pepper.

 - Use your favorite brand of garam masala or make your own.
 Here is my recipe.